Optimal and Maximin Procedures for Multiple Testing Problems: The effect of miss-specifications on the OMT policy for simple alternatives

 \section{The effect of miss-specifications on the OMT policy for simple alternatives}

-In \S~\ref{subsec-3FWER} of the main manuscript, we demonstrated in examples that the power gain of the OMT procedure can be large.
+In the three normal means setting detailed in the previous section , we demonstrated in examples that the power gain of the OMT procedure can be large.
 We examine here the effect on power of miss-specifying the $\theta$ value for which the rejection policy was optimized, as well as the effect on power and validity of miss-specifying the dependence structure (i.e., assuming independence in construction of the OMT policy, while in fact the test statistics are dependent).
 Specifically, we show the results of miss-specification on power and validity, for the following OMT policy: optimizing $\Pi_{-1.33,3}$ with strong FWER control, assuming the three test statistics are independent.
 Four slices of the OMT region are depicted in row 3 of Figure \ref{fig3FWER}.

 By optimizing at the wrong $\theta$ value, the power advantage over closed-Stouffer and Bonferroni-Holm/Sidak is maintained when indeed all three hypotheses are nonnull with signal strength $\vec \theta = (\theta, \theta,\theta)$ for $\theta<0$ (Figure \ref{supfig3mispecPower}).
 Even though optimized at $\theta=-1.33$ for average power, the probability of at least one rejection, as well as the average number of rejections, is largest for this OMT policy for all $\theta$ values.
 Of course, this comes at a price of the theoretical guarantees being weaker than the guarantees of the other two procedures.
 The underlying assumptions for the OMT policy are independence of test statistics (as with closed-Stouffer), as well as that the test statistics come from a Gaussian distribution, and the FWER control guarantee is only at $(0,0,0)$, $(0,-1.33,0)$, $(0, -1.33, -1.33)$.
 Since the exact knowledge of the parameter value under the alternative is rarely known, we suggest in practice to use the maximin procedure detailed in \S~\ref{Sec:maximin} of the main manuscript instead.
 We demonstrate there that the power advantage is still maintained, now with the same theoretical guarantee as with closed-Stouffer and Bonferroni-Holm/Sidak, as long as the alternatives are indeed Gaussian.